sagemath/trac_to_gh/Issue 3597.md

 # Issue 3597: building sage on opensuse x86_64 fails with readline detection error

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3597

 Original creator: was